alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

-Unless it is certain that none of the objects will ever be null (which is rarely the case), it wouldn't hurt to use exception handling or null checks.
+Unless it is certain that none of the objects will ever be null (which is rarely the case), it wouldn't hurt to include exception handling or null checks.

 With exception handling: